manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md

 `blend_mode` directive adds flexibility to this indexing behavior.
 It takes a comma-separated list of options.

 Options specify token indexing variants.
 If multiple options are specified, multiple variants of the same token will be indexed.
-Regular keywords (resulting from that token by replacing blended with whitespace) are always be indexed.
+Regular keywords (resulting from that token by replacing blended with a separator) are always indexed.

 * `trim_none` - Index the entire token
 * `trim_head` - Trim heading blended characters, and index the resulting token